armel/ICKeyer_Firmware/README.md

 # Disclaimers

-Because of the systematic plundering of my open source projects by a minority of unscrupulous people, taking advantage of my work to make money, I decided to not open the source code of this application.
+Because of the systematic plundering of my open source projects by a minority of unscrupulous people, taking advantage of my work to make money, I decided to not open the source code of this project, for the moment.

 I was insulted, threatened and blacklisted by these same people (resellers, youtubers, etc.).
 And even if I know that the majority is behind me, that's enough.